-- 1. Select the Inventory Systems page in the FlexNet Beacon interface. - 2.
-Choose either of the following: - To change the settings for a previously-defined connection, select that connection from the list, and click Edit.... - To create a new connection, click the down arrow on the right of the New split button, and choose Powershell. - 3.
+- b.
+From the Data collection group in the navigation bar, choose Scheduling. - c.
+If there is not already a suitable schedule in the list, click New... and complete the details (see the online help for that page for more information).
+Otherwise, identify the schedule you will use. - 2.
+Select the Inventory Systems page (in the same navigation group). - 3.
+Choose either of the following: - To change the settings for a previously-defined connection, select that connection from the list, and click Edit - To create a new connection, click the down arrow on the right of the New split button, and choose Powershell. - 4.
 Complete (or modify) the values in the dialog that appears.
-All of the following values are required: - Note: If you have multiple subscriptions to Microsoft Office 365 (for example, separate subscriptions for different corporate units or locations), you need to create a separate connector for each subscription using its own credentials. - Connection Name: The name of the inventory connection.
-When the data import through this connection is executed, the data import task name is same as the connection name.
+All of the following values are required:

+Note: If you have multiple tenants within Microsoft Office 365 (for example, separate subscriptions for different corporate units or locations), you need to create a separate connector for each tenant using its own credentials.
+Within each tenant, a single connection and a single import recovers data for all your subscriptions (if you have multiple subscriptions).

-- Source Type: Select Microsoft Office 365 from this list. - Username: The Microsoft Office 365 Online Service tenant user name. - Password: The Microsoft Office 365 Online Service tenant password.
+- Connection Name: The name of the inventory connection.
+When the data import through this connection is executed, the data import task name is same as the connection name. - Source Type: Select Microsoft Office 365 from this list. - Username: The Microsoft Office 365 Online Service tenant user name. - Password: The Microsoft Office 365 Online Service tenant password. - 5.
+Save the connection.